Mrahman141/fragments-ui/README.md

 ### IMPORTANT: Make sure you go in the fragments-ui directory before installing the dependencies

-- **@radix-ui/react-icons**: A set of icons as React components for building accessible UI components.
-Version: ^1.3.0
-- **@radix-ui/react-slot**: A slot component for passing props or components through layers of components.
-Version: ^1.1.0
 - **aws-amplify**: A library for integrating AWS services like Cognito, S3, and AppSync into your JavaScript applications.
 Version: ^5.3.21
 - **class-variance-authority**: A utility for managing conditional class names in React components.
 Version: ^0.7.0
 - **clsx**: A utility for constructing className strings conditionally.
 Version: ^2.1.1